Roundtable event at New Acropolis

 19 Compton Terrace, Islington,London, N1 2UN

-This workshop is open to all and will run from 10.15 am to 5.30 pm, with breaks for refreshments (which will be provided) and lunch.
+This event is open to all and will run from 10.45 am to 2.40 pm.
 Numbers will be limited and you are invited to book as soon as possible via the New Acropolis website:

 The cost of the day, including refreshments, is £20 (£10 concessions).